CorgiDev/ReactProject/README.md

 ### Installing
 1. Stop reading this for a moment and go download the project from GitHub.
 2. Open a terminal and navigate to inside the root folder of the project.
 3. Use the command 'npm install' to install any missing plugins needed by the site.
-This may take a few minutes. ಠ_ಠ
+This may take a few minutes......... ಠ_ಠ
 4. Type 'npm start' to start the site running.
 Leave the terminal open while viewing the site or it will stop running.
 5. The way this is set up it may open a browser window automatically.
 In case it does not, open a browser window and naviagte to 'localhost:3000' to access the site.
 The terminal will also provide you with an 'ipaddress:3000' version of the web address.
 This can be used as an alternative in the event that the localhost:3000 option does not work.
+The initial load of the page sometimes takes a moment.
+If it opens a page that says it can't load the page, wait a moment and then refresh the page.
+For some reason I have had that happen off and on.

 ## Built With
 * [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) - A dynamic programming language generally used to add dynamic features to a website.